Mat Mania: Ports

 Atari Corporation released an Atari 7800 version in 1990 as Mat Mania Challenge.
 The company described it as a cross between Mat Mania and Mania Challenge, as the game includes both Dynamite Tommy and Hurricane Joe from the latter game, but it also omits all of the villain characters.
-An Atari 8-bit family port was planned but never released.
+A port to Atari 8-bit computers was planned but never released.
 A prototype was sold for a limited time by B&C ComputerVisions.